mongodb/specifications/source/client-side-encryption/client-side-encryption.rst

 - "AEAD_AES_256_CBC_HMAC_SHA_512-Random"
 - "Indexed"
 - "Unindexed"
+- "RangePreview"

-The result of explicit encryption with the "Indexed" algorithm must be processed by the server to insert or query.
+The result of explicit encryption with the "Indexed" or "RangePreview" algorithm must be processed by the server to insert or query.
 Drivers MUST document the following behavior:

-   To insert or query with an "Indexed" encrypted payload, use a ``MongoClient`` configured with ``AutoEncryptionOpts``.
+   To insert or query with an "Indexed" or "RangePreview" encrypted payload, use a ``MongoClient`` configured with ``AutoEncryptionOpts``.
    ``AutoEncryptionOpts.bypassQueryAnalysis`` may be true. ``AutoEncryptionOpts.bypassAutoEncryption`` must be false.

+NOTE: The Range algorithm is experimental only.
+It is not intended for public use.
+It is subject to breaking changes.

 contentionFactor
 ^^^^^^^^^^^^^^^^
-contentionFactor only applies when algorithm is "Indexed".
+contentionFactor only applies when algorithm is "Indexed" or "RangePreview".
 It is an error to set contentionFactor when algorithm is not "Indexed".

+NOTE: The Range algorithm is experimental only.
+It is not intended for public use.
+It is subject to breaking changes.

 queryType
 ^^^^^^^^^
 One of the strings:
 - "equality"
+- "rangePreview"

-queryType only applies when algorithm is "Indexed".
+queryType only applies when algorithm is "Indexed" or "RangePreview".
-It is an error to set queryType when algorithm is not "Indexed".
+It is an error to set queryType when algorithm is not "Indexed" or "RangePreview".

+NOTE: The Range algorithm is experimental only.
+It is not intended for public use.
+It is subject to breaking changes.

+rangeOpts
+^^^^^^^^^
+rangeOpts only applies when algorithm is "rangePreview".
+It is an error to set rangeOpts when algorithm is not "rangePreview".

+NOTE: The Range algorithm is experimental only.
+It is not intended for public use.
+It is subject to breaking changes.

 User facing API: When Auto Encryption Fails
 ===========================================